Socialsuite

 Clear & Minimal

-A clean, light background let the product UI and brand shapes take centre stage — the most restrained option, prioritising clarity and content over colour.
+A clean, light background letting product UI and brand shapes lead.
+The most restrained option.

-We landed on a variation of Direction B — the teal gradient.
-Distinctive enough to feel fresh, professional enough for enterprise credibility, and flexible enough to work across both nonprofit and corporate audiences.
+We landed on a variation of Direction B, the teal gradient: distinctive enough to feel fresh, professional enough for enterprise credibility, flexible enough to work across both audiences.

 The Brand Language

-I developed a two-tier palette: primary brand tones that carry the brand's weight, and a secondary set that lets the language shift register — warmer for nonprofit contexts, more restrained for enterprise.
+A two-tier palette: primary tones that carry the brand's weight, and a secondary set that lets the language shift register, warmer for nonprofit contexts, more restrained for enterprise.

 Primary Colors